 The volunteer field teams use existing field forms to document nonpoint source sites.
-The forms are attached in Appendices.
-After the survey, the field forms are reviewed by the project manager to ensure that the forms are properly completed.
-If information is missing or incomplete, the project manager contacts the volunteer(s) to request or clarify the information.
-Photos can be downloaded on a laptop at the end of the survey training day or submitted to the project manager via email or on a CD.
+Sample forms are attached in Appendix A and C. After the survey, the field forms are reviewed by the project manager to ensure that the forms are properly completed.
+If information is missing or incomplete, the project manager contacts the technical leader and/or volunteer(s) to request or clarify the information.
+If the information was not collected during the survey, the project manager should try to determine the information from the photo if possible or return to the site.
+The spreadsheet will also be compared to any summary graphs or tables produced for the report.
+If inconsistencies are found, the project manager will go back to the field sheet to determine the source of the errors.
+In general, the field sheet will be viewed as the more reliable information source.